xap/xap/xap-examples/hola-mundo/README.md

 Use Maven to compile and package the example (e.g. `mvn clean package`).

-This will create the processing unit jars that can be referenced by `xap pu run`
+This will create the processing unit jars that can be referenced by `gs.(sh|bat) pu run`

 From the ${GS_HOME}/bin directory, run: